camhux/ember-cli-flagpole/README.md

 ## Introduction

 This addon provides a harness for expressing feature flags for an Ember application in an opinionated way.
 It is especially useful for configuring feature flags per-environment, along with default values for all environments.
+It operates completely at build-time by modulating the environment config that's included in your built project.

 <a id="example"></a>